 - Learn about animal welfare legislation.
 You might be surprised by challenges facing animals around the world.
 Learn more from the Global Animal Law Association and Animal Law Resource Center.
 Then get involved!

 - Adopt don’t shop.
-According to the Humane Society, of the 3 million dogs and cats euthanized in U.S. shelters each year, approximately 80 percent could have been adopted into new homes.
+According to the Humane Society, of the 920,000 cats and dogs euthanized in U.S. shelters each year, approximately 80 percent could have been adopted into new homes.
 After adoption, post your inspiring rescue story along with #rescuedogsofinstagram.